codebrew-hackerspace/graphql-basics/README.md

 ## Example 5 Type Relationships

 We can write a resolver so that every teacher has an associated Student.
-We do this by creating a messgae type in which one of the fields is a STudent.
-The resolver currently goes to the teacher, looks at the students id, and gets the correspodning student.
-When you run teh example query, it is now able to map to a student object with all of it's fields.
+We do this by creating a student type in which one of the fields is a Teacher.
+The resolver currently goes to the student, looks at the teacherId, and gets the correspodning teacher.
+When you run the example query, it is now able to map to a teacher object with all of it's fields.

 ```Javascript
 const schema = gql`